-A Louisville Medical Malpractice Attorney Discusses Pulmonary Embolism Misdiagnosis
+A Louisville Medical Malpractice Lawyer Discusses Pulmonary Embolism Misdiagnosis

-In some cases, doctors and nurses act quickly and efficiently to save a patient suffering from a pulmonary embolism, but the patient still experiences a poor outcome.
+In some cases, doctors and nurses act quickly and efficiently to save a patient, but the patient still experiences a poor outcome.
 In other cases, though, a person’s medical team made vital mistakes or acted negligently, causing undue harm and injury to their patient.
-If you or a loved one have been seriously injured by pulmonary embolism – or if your loved one has died from complications of a pulmonary embolism – it is important that you understand what happened, why, and whether anyone was at fault for the outcome.
+If you or a loved one have been seriously injured by pulmonary embolism – or if your loved one has died from complications – it is important that you understand what happened, why, and whether anyone was at fault for the outcome.

 At Gladstein Law Firm, we are dedicated to helping families struggling in the wake of a pulmonary embolism event.
 We can help you understand what happened, and whether the consequences were borne out of negligence.
 It all starts with a free, confidential case review.
 To schedule your meeting with Kentucky medical malpractice attorney Seth Gladstein, and to find out more about your case, please call our team today at (800) 991-0474.